 - changes in liver function tests

-How does Sumatriptan work? – it blocks the release of substances within the brain that widen blood vessels (that are thought to contribute to migraines), causes blood vessels to constrict and blocks pain pathways in the brain.
+How does sumatriptan work? – it blocks the release of substances within the brain that widen blood vessels (this is thought to contribute to migraines), it causes blood vessels to constrict and blocks pain pathways in the brain.

 Does sumatriptan prevent migraines? – it’s not prescribed to prevent migraines and isn’t used with other groups of medicines which treat migraines.
 There is also currently no cure for migraines, but sumatriptan is an effective and common treatment.

 You can reorder sumatriptan through our online service at ZAVA – our certified online doctors provide fast and convenient repeat prescriptions.
 Our service is for those who have already been diagnosed with migraines by a doctor.
 We offer:

 Why order online? – our service offers the advantages of being quick and easy to use.
 It can also work out cheaper and we have different delivery options to suit you.
-Our service also includes a healthcare professional regulating the supply of your medicine to ensure it is safe for you.
+Our service also includes a healthcare professional regulating the supply of your medicine to ensure it’s safe for you.

 How else can I buy it? – Sumatriptan 50 mg tablets are also available to purchase from some pharmacies if you have had your first migraine previously diagnosed by a doctor.
 The maximum daily dosage is 100 mg.
 The brand name is Imigran Recovery.